shivannis/xandr-docs-public/xandr-docs/articles/invest/banner-and-html5-creatives.md

 ---
-Title : Banner and HTML5 Creatives
+title : Microsoft Invest - Banner and HTML5 Creatives
-Description : Learn about Banner and HTML5 Creatives
+description : Learn about Banner and HTML5 Creatives
 ---

-# Banner and HTML5 creatives
+# Microsoft Invest - Banner and HTML5 creatives

 You can host common display creatives such as banner and HTML5 with Xandr or traffic them through third-party ad servers.